Dog Tales, and What Humans Can Learn from Them

-A friend passed along to me the first touching and memorable story and picture (below) that went around the Internet by email.
+A friend passed along to me the first touching and memorable tale and the picture (below) that, years ago, went around the world by email.
 It is about a dog, a little boy, and a Veterinarian.
 In the email my friend sent to me, the story was actually told by the Vet, a man who was asked to examine a ten-year-old Irish Wolfhound named Belker.

-The Dog’s owners were a man, Ron, his wife, Lisa, and their little boy, a six-year-old named Shane.
-They were all closely attached to Belker and wanted a miracle to save the life of their beloved, ailing pet.
-Irish Wolfhounds, the tallest of all dog breeds, live an average of seven years, and usually succumb to some form of bone cancer.
-And Belker, it turned out, was no different from most other breeds of large dogs with a life span between five and ten years.
+The Dog’s owners were a family; a man, Ron; his wife, Lisa, and their little boy, a six-year-old named Shane.
+The family was closely attached to Belker and wanted a miracle to save the life of their beloved, ailing pet.
+It is expected that Irish Wolfhounds, the tallest of all dog breeds, will live an average of seven years, and that most will succumb to some form of bone cancer.
+Belker, as it turned out, was no different from most other breeds of large dogs with a life span between five and ten years.
 His condition was terminal, so, unfortunately, the Vet had to deliver bad news to the family instead of the good news they wanted to hear.
-Belker was dying of cancer and the Vet told the family there was nothing he could do to save him.
-Then the doctor offered to perform the euthanasia procedure for them, at the family’s home.
+Belker was dying of cancer and the Vet told the family there was nothing he could do to save the family's canine friend.
+The doctor then offered to perform the euthanasia procedure for them at the family’s home.

 Arrangements were soon made for the procedure, and the man and his wife said they felt it would be a good idea for little Shane to also be present, to observe the procedure.
-They told the Vet they felt it would be a good learning experience for their child.
+The little boy's parents told the Vet they believed it would be a good learning experience for their child.

 The next day, the doctor said he felt the familiar fullness in his throat as Belker 's family gathered around their pet to say goodbye.
 Shane seemed especially calm, petting the old dog for the last time.
 The doctor said he couldn’t help but wonder if the little boy really understood what was going on.